shahriarahi/shahriarahi.github.io/README.md

 # Fall'26 Ph.D.
 Aspirant

 Electrical and Electronic Engineer with over 4 years of combined academic and research experience in **machine learning, computer architecture, digital circuit design, and compact device modeling**.
-I work at the intersection of **VLSI, RISC-V processors, and applied deep learning**.
+I work at the intersection of **VLSI, RISC-V processors, and  deep learning**.

 📍 Dhaka, Bangladesh
 📧 rahi.ahmed3226@gmail.com